Ukraine faces heavy attack from air and cyberspace while Zelenskyy in US presses for more funding

 Ukraine also claimed a successful hacker attack against Russia’s national tax system.

-Ukrainian President Volodymyr Zelenskyy arrived on Capitol Hill to press Congress for additional military help, as further U.S. funding is uncertain due to a domestic political dispute.
+Ukrainian President Volodymyr Zelenskyy arrived on Capitol Hill to press U.S. Congress for additional military help, as further U.S. funding is uncertain because of a domestic political dispute.

-One person was killed and four injured during 24 hours of Russian bombardment of Ukraine’s southern Kherson region, according to Oleksandr Prokudin, head of the regional military administration.
+One person was killed and four others were wounded during 24 hours of Russian bombardment of Ukraine’s southern Kherson region, according to Oleksandr Prokudin, head of the regional military administration.
 The number of projectiles fired at Kherson was the highest in at least two weeks.

-As winter sets in and hampers troop movements, air bombardment plays a growing role.
+As winter sets in and hampers troop movements, allowing little change along the front line, air bombardment plays a growing role in the war.

 Cyberattacks are also a busy battleground.
 Ukrainian telecom provider Kyivstar said it came under a "powerful" attack by hackers.
 The company serves more than 24 million mobile customers across the country.